alindeman/upgradingtorails4/text/01_introduction.markdown

 3. Common Upgrading Scenarios: specific issues you might encounter when upgrading a Rails application and how to fix them

+Also included is an [Upgrade Checklist](#upgrade-checklist) which links to specific, important sections that are relevant when upgrading an application.
+I recommend you read through the Deprecations section entirely first, then use the checklist as a guide when upgrading your applications.

 ### Beta

 This book is an evolving work in process, so please excuse any typos or errors.